 - Sometimes, proof of enough money (just in case immigration asks)

 When you arrive, you’ll go through immigration like in any other country.
-Just stay calm, smile, and answer their questions clearly.
+Answer questions clearly and honestly., and answer their questions clearly.
 They might ask why you’re visiting, how long you’re staying, or where you’ll sleep.
 It’s all part of the normal process.

 Your Essential Vietnam To-Do List